Director of Undergraduate Studies

 - BA, The University of Alabama, 2011

 Sara Shirley earned her Bachelor of Arts degree and her Master of Science degree from The University of Alabama.
 She is a speech-language pathologist, and she specializes in the area of acquired neurogenic cognitive-communicative disorders.
 She is also certified to provide Lee Silverman Voice Treatment (LSVT – LOUD).
 She began her career by working as a speech-language pathologist in skilled nursing facilities and hospitals across West Alabama.
 She served as an off-campus supervisor for graduate student clinicians while working in these various medical facilities, and she joined the faculty of The University of Alabama Department of Communicative Disorders in 2016.
 She currently serves as a clinical educator and instructor for the department.
-As a clinical educator, she supervises graduate student clinicians as they provide individual and group therapy services to adults with cognitive-communicative changes following medical events such as strokes and traumatic brain injuries.
+As a clinical educator, she supervises undergraduate and graduate student clinicians as they provide individual and group therapy services to adults with cognitive-communicative changes following medical events such as strokes and traumatic brain injuries.
 She also teaches an undergraduate course – CD 422 – Acquired Neurological Disorders.

 Sara Shirley’s research interests include aphasia and traumatic brain injury.
 She is part of a research and service team that collaborates with the Alabama Head Injury Foundation (AHIF) and numerous departments/colleges across the UA campus that provides resources to traumatic brain injury survivors and their caregivers through an annual camp.